Your Complete Financial Planning Toolkit

-About Compound Interest
+Compound Interest Calculator

 Compound interest is the interest calculated on the initial principal and also on the accumulated interest of previous periods.
 This means your investment grows exponentially over time, especially when you make regular contributions.
+Our compound interest calculator supports various contribution periods (daily, weekly, monthly, quarterly, annually) and compounding frequencies.

 The compound interest formula is: A = P(1 + r/n)^(nt), where: